 While both walking and running have great health benefits, there are also some risk factors associated with them.

-No doubt running can help you lose weight and belly fat faster than walking, but there’s always a high chance of getting injured if you’re not careful.
+No doubt running can help you lose weight and belly fat faster than walking, but there’s always a high chance of getting injured or even experiencing heart aches while running if you’re not careful.

 Compared to walkers, runners have high risks of exercise-related injuries.
 A runner has a 20% to 70% chance of getting injured where a walker has a 1% to 5% risk.